ucdavisdatalab/workshop-projections/README.md

 st_crs(ws.streams)
 ```

-It looks like the streams dataset is missing a CRS.
+It looks like the streams dataset does not have its CRS defined.

 ## Defining a CRS
 Let's be clear that the streams data *has* a CRS, but R doesn't know what it should be.
 (Someone may have forgotten to include the .prj file in this shapefile.)
 You don't get to decide what you want it to be, but rather figure out what it *IS* and tell R which coordinate system to use.
 How do you  know which CRS the data has if its not properly defined?
 Typically, you first ask the person who sent it.
 If that fails, you can search for another version of the data online to get a file with the correct projection information.
 Finally, outright guessing can work, but isn't recommended.
 We know that the CRS for this data should be EPSG 3309 (because that's what the instructor saved it as before she deleted the .prj file... shapefiles are not a great exchange format, FYI).